Whitearmor: Music career

 Rosenberg began uploading music to the internet in 2010 under the names DJ Creep and DJ Cannabiz before adopting the name Whitearmor in 2012.
 While most of his music from this time has since been removed from the internet, some tracks have survived, including "Tony Hawk" (with Ken Burns & Malcolm S.), "THC Bliss", "Enya #6", and "Downer".
 In 2011, he released Rippin Private Bowls, an instrumental hip-hop cassette under Nymph Tapes.
-Thought to be lost to time, the tape was eventually ripped and uploaded to the internet on 6 May 2021.

-In 2013, Whitearmor co-founded the Swedish music collective Drain Gang along with fellow Swedish musicians Bladee, Ecco2K, Thaiboy Digital and Yung Sherman.
-Whitearmor's earliest publicly available collaboration with a fellow Drain Gang member was the 2012 single Oxygen, which he produced for Bladee.
+In 2013, Whitearmor co-founded the Swedish music collective Drain Gang along with fellow Swedish musicians Bladee, Ecco2k, Thaiboy Digital and Yung Sherman.
+Whitearmor's earliest publicly available collaboration with a fellow Drain Gang member was the 2012 single "Oxygen", which he produced for Bladee.
 On 12 August 2013, the group released their debut compilation GTBSG Compilation, with Whitearmor working on 10 of the 12 songs featured.
 In addition to his work with the rest of Drain Gang, Whitearmor is also a close collaborator of the Swedish music collective Sad Boys, who are close collaborators of Drain Gang.
 Sad Boys is a group that consists of rapper and singer Yung Lean and producers Gud and Drain Gang member Yung Sherman.

 In 2019, he formed the music duo VilloVilduVeta with Swedish musician Joakim Benon, with their debut song Nästan being used in the 2019 Sad Boys/Converse "One Wish" campaign.
 They released their debut album Längtan får vingar on 2 July 2021.
 Whitearmor co-produced and wrote the entire album with Benon and also served as the project's mixing engineer.
 Later that year in October, they released the single Nikita.

 In 2020, he worked with Yung Lean on Lean's side project Jonatan Leandoer96 (stylized in lowercase), contributing guitar, synthesizer and additional vocals to Leandoer96's single Evil from the album Blodhundar + Lullabies.

 In 2022, Whitearmor released his debut studio album In the Abyss: Music for Weddings.
 The album was composed, produced, performed, and mixed entirely by Rosenberg.
 Mastering of the album was done by Robin Schmidt, an audio engineer who has been a frequent collaborator of Whitearmor and the rest of Drain Gang as a mastering engineer.
 It contains elements of ambient and new age, being described as soothing, uplifting and accessible, likening to mid-80s Haruomi Hosono.

 He also took part in the 2022 Drain Gang tour that spanned 23 performances in North America and Europe, which included an additional performance at Primavera Sound in Barcelona, Spain.

 While as of 2025 Rosenberg has not made any official statement, most of his close musical collaborators have officially cut ties with Stockholm-based record label Year0001 in November 2024.